Public Records Act Basics & More - Virtual Workshop

 Credits

-- Meets Open Government Training Act requirements for public officials.
+Also meets Open Government Training Act requirements for public officials.

-Payment Policy: Payment for this webinar is completed online by credit card only.
-If you need to be billed, there will be a $5.00 administrative fee added to your registration fee.
-Please contact jrice@mrsc.org if you need to request an invoice for this webinar.
+Payment Policy: Payment is completed online by card.
+If you need to be billed to pay offline, there will be a $5.00 administrative fee added to the total cost of registration.
+To request an invoice, please contact Jacob Rice (jrice@mrsc.org).